tarantool/doc/doc/reference/tooling/interactive_console.rst

 Interactive console input and output
 ------------------------------------

-The **input language** can be changed to SQL with ``\set language sql`` or changed to Lua (the default) with ``\set language lua``.
+The **input language** can be either Lua (default) or SQL.
+To change the input language, run ``\set language <language>``, for example:

+..  code-block:: tarantoolsession

+    -- Set input language to SQL
+    tarantool> \set language sql

-The **delimiter** can be changed to any character with :samp:`\set delimiter <character>`.
+The **delimiter** can be changed to any character with ``\set delimiter <character>``.
-The default is nothing, which means input does not need to end with a delimiter.
+By default, the delimiter is empty, which means the input does not need to end with a delimiter.
-But a common recommendation is to say ``set delimiter ;`` especially if input is SQL.
+For example, a common recommendation for SQL input is to use the semicolon delimiter:

+..  code-block:: tarantoolsession

+    -- Set ';' delimiter
+    tarantool> \set delimiter ;

-The **output format** can be changed to Lua with ``\set output lua`` or changed to YAML (the default) with ``\set output yaml``.
+The **output format** can be either `YAML <http://yaml.org/spec>`_ (default) or Lua.

-Ordinarily, output from the console has `YAML format <http://yaml.org/spec>`_.
+To change the output format, run ``\set output <format>``, for example:

+..  code-block:: tarantoolsession

+    -- Set output format Lua
+    tarantool> \set output lua

+The default YAML output format is the following:

+*   The output starts from a document-start line ``"---"``.
-That means that there is a line for document-start ``"---"``, and each item begins on a separate line starting with ``"- "``, and each sub-item in a nested structure is indented, and there is a line for document-end ``"..."``.
+*   Each item begins on a separate line starting with ``"- "``.

-Optionally, output from the console can have Lua format.
+*   Each sub-item in a nested structure is indented.
+*   The output ends with a document-end line ``"..."``.

+The alternative Lua format for console output is the following:

-That means that there are no lines for document-start or document-end, and items are not on separate lines (they are only separated by commas), and each sub-item in a nested structure is placed inside "``{}``" braces.
+*   There are no lines for document-start or document-end.
+*   Items are separated by commas.
+*   Each sub-item in a nested structure is placed inside "``{}``" braces.

-So, when input is a Lua object description, output will equal input.
+So, when an input is a Lua object description, the output in the Lua format equals it.

+For the Lua output format, you can specify an **end of statement** symbol.
+It is added to the end of each output statement in the current session and can be used for parsing the output by scripts.
+By default, the end of statement symbol is empty.
+You can change it to any character or character sequence.
+To set an end of statement symbol for the current session, run `\`set output lua,local_eos=<symbol>``, for example:

+..  code-block:: tarantoolsession

+    -- Set output format Lua and '#' end of statement symbol tarantool> \set output lua,local_eos=#

+To switch back to the empty end of statement symbol:

+..  code-block:: tarantoolsession

+    -- Set output format Lua and empty end of statement symbol tarantool> \set output lua,local_eos=``.

-YAML is good for readability.
+The YAML output has better readability.
-Lua is good for re-using results as requests.
+The Lua output can be reused in requests.
-The third format, MsgPack, is good for database storage.
+The table below shows output examples in these formats compared with the MsgPack format, which is good for database storage.
-Currently the default output format is YAML but it may be Lua in a future version, and it may be Lua if the last :ref:`set_default_output <console-set_default_output>` call was ``console.set_default_output('lua')``.

 ..  container:: table